-by Einstein, Podolsky and Rosen (EPR) [9].
-These authors speculated that "elements of physical reality" exist irrespective of whether they are actually observed.
+reviews in Refs.
+32 and 48 and a forthcoming monograph(46)] stating the impossibility to "complete" quantum physics by introducing noncontextual hidden parameter models.
+Such a possible "completion" had been suggested, though in not very concrete terms, by Einstein, Podolsky, and Rosen (EPR).(9) These authors speculated that "elements of physical reality" exist irrespective of whether they are actually observed.
 Moreover, EPR conjectured, the quantum formalism can be "completed" or "embedded" into a larger theoretical framework which would reproduce the quantum theoretical results but would otherwise be classical and deterministic from an algebraic and logical point of view.

 A proper formalization of the term "element of physical reality" suggested by EPR can be given in terms of two-valued states or valuations, which can take on only one of the two values 0 and 1, and which are interpretable as the classical logical truth assignments false and true, respectively.
-Kochen and Specker's results [26] state that for quantum systems representable by Hilbert spaces of dimension higher than two, there does not exist any such valuation $s: L \rightarrow \{0, 1\}$ defined on the set of closed linear subspaces of the space L (these subspaces are interpretable as quantum mechanical propositions) preserving the lattice operations and the orthocomplement, even if one restricts the attention to lattice operations carried out among commuting (orthogonal) elements.
-As a consequence, the set of truth assignments on quantum logics is not separating and not unital.
-That is, there exist different quantum propositions which cannot be distinguished by any classical truth assignment.
+Kochen and Specker's results(26) state that for quantum systems representable by Hilbert spaces of dimension higher than two, there does not exist any such valuation $s: L \rightarrow \{0, 1\}$ defined on the set of closed linear subspaces of the space L (these subspaces are interpretable as quantum mechanical propositions) preserving the lattice operations and the orthocomplement, even if one restricts the attention to lattice operations carried out among commuting (orthogonal) elements.
+As a consequence, the set of truth assignments on quantum propositions which cannot be distinguished by any classical truth assignment.

-The Kochen and Specker result, as it is commonly argued, e.g. by Peres [35] and Mermin [32], is directed against the noncontextual hidden parameter program envisaged by EPR.
-Indeed, if one takes into account the entire Hilbert logic (of dimension larger than two) and if one considers all states thereon, any truth value assignment to quantum propositions prior to the actual measurement yields a contradiction.
-This can be proven by finitistic means, that is, with a finite number of one-dimensional closed linear subspaces (generating an infinite set whose intersection with the unit sphere is dense; cf. Havlicek and Svozil [17]).
-But, the Kochen-Specker argument continues, it is always possible to prove the existence of separable valuations or truth assignments for classical propositional systems identifiable with Boolean algebras.
+The Kochen and Specker result, as it is commonly argued (e.g., in Refs.
+35 and 32), is directed against the noncontextual hidden parameter program envisaged by EPR.
+Indeed, if one takes into account the entire Hilbert logic (of dimension higher than two) and if one considers all states thereon, any truth value assignment to quantum propositions prior to the actual measurement yields a contradiction.
+This can be proven by finitistic means, that is, with a finite number of one-dimensional closed linear subspaces [generating an infinite set whose intersection with the unit sphere is dense (cf. Ref.
+17)] But, the Kochen-Specker argument continues, it is always possible to prove the existence of separable valuations or truth assignments for classical prepositional systems identifiable with Boolean algebras.
 Hence, there does not exist any injective morphism from a quantum logic into some Boolean algebra.

-Since the previous reviews of the Kochen-Specker theorem by Peres [34, 35], Redhead [38], Clifton [6], Mermin [32], Svozil and Tkadlec [48], concentrated on the nonexistence of classical noncontextual elements of physical reality, we are going to discuss here some options and aspects of embeddings in greater detail.
-Particular emphasis will be given to embeddings of quantum universes into classical ones which do not necessarily preserve (binary lattice) operations identifiable with the logical or and and operations.
+Since the previous reviews of the Kochen-Specker theorem by Peres,^(34, 35) Redhead,(38) Clifton,(6) Mermin,(32) and Svozil and Tkadlec(48) concentrated on the nonexistence of classical noncontextual elements of physical reality, we discuss here some options and aspects of embeddings in greater detail.
+Particular emphasis is given to embeddings of quantum universes in classical ones which do not necessarily preserve (binary lattice) operations identifiable with the logical or and and operations.
 Stated pointedly, if one is willing to abandon the preservation of quite commonly used logical functions, then it is possible to give a classical meaning to quantum physical statements, thus giving raise to an "understanding" of quantum mechanics.